$0.00 0

 Examples of Passive Fire Protection:

-• Fire Walls and Compartmentalization: Building walls and floors are designed to create fire-resistant barriers that divide the building into smaller sections (compartments) to limit the spread of fire and smoke.
+• Walls and Compartmentalization: Building walls and floors are designed to create fire-resistant barriers that divide the building into smaller sections (compartments) to limit the spread of fire and smoke.

 • Fire-Stopping: Installation of fire-resistant seals or barriers around penetrations (e.g., through walls, floors, or ceilings) to prevent fire from traveling through gaps around pipes, cables, and ducts.